rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### To view the reports via e-mail

-Here you will test the e-mail functionality of tripwire.
-Tripwire’s e-mail notification system uses the setting specified in the tripwire configuration file. (twcfg.txt).
+Here you will test the e-mail functionality of Tripwire.
+Tripwire’s e-mail notification system uses the setting specified in the Tripwire configuration file. (twcfg.txt).

-1. First view the configuration file and note the variable(s), that control tripwire’s e-mail notification system.
+1. First view the configuration file and note the variable(s), that control Tripwire’s e-mail notification system.
 To view the configuration file type:

     ```bash
     [root@localhost report]# twadmin  -m f | less